DaemonicLabs/Voodoo/README.md

 ## MultiMC Integration / Deployment

 To run a test instance use \
-`java -jar voodoo.jar test mmc cotm.lock.json`
+`java -jar voodoo.jar test mmc cotm.lock.hjson`

 to compile a minimalistic MMC pack that selfupdates \
-`java -jar voodoo.jar pack mmc cotm.lock.json` \
+`java -jar voodoo.jar pack mmc cotm.lock.hjson` \
 this expects a file `multimc/${packname}.url.txt` that points at the previously uploaded skcraft data \
 more specifically the json file of the pack